gmrock/gmrock.github.io/_posts/2023-03-05-RaspberryPi-Router-Openwrt.md

 option gateway '192.168.0.1'
 ```

-Step 14: Connect LAN cable from onboard Raspberry pi's LAN port to access point's `Internet` port.
+Step 14: Power OFF raspbery pi.
+Remove the LAN cable from modem-router's LAN port to access point's internet port.
+Now, connect LAN cable from onboard Raspberry pi's LAN port to access point's `Internet` port.
 So the connection now will be:
 ```
 modem-router (lan port 1 or 2) --> LAN cable --> Raspberry pi (external usb to lan port) raspberry pi (oboard LAN port) --> LAN cable --> access point (internet port)
 ```
 The connection is what we see in the architecure diagram.
+Power ON the raspberry Pi.
+Wait for 5minutes.

 Step 15: All your devices will be connected automatically because we didn't do any changes to access point